deniskovalchuk/libftp/README.md

 ## Overview

-FTP (File Transfer Protocol) is a standard network protocol used to transfer files between a client and a server.
-FTP is built on a client-server model and uses separate connections for transferring commands and files.
+This library implements the File Transfer Protocol (FTP) and its secure variant, FTPS, providing a flexible solution for transferring files between clients and servers.
+Built on a client-server model, FTP employs two separate connections to manage commands and file transfers.

 ### Connections